Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 In general things are done when they are ready :laughing: .
 But here are 3 points which helps me to decided when to goto the next phase in the program development.
-* The time is over which I planned for the stabilization.
+* The time is over which I planned for the actual phase (version).
-* The top :five: areas in the application are cleaned.
+* The top :five: `dirtiest` areas in the application are cleaned.
-* Points which I havn't the time to cleanup are noted for the next release.
+* Points which I haven't the time to cleanup are noted for the next release.

 <br />
 In general (2).
-Normally in my private projects I implement, fix following issues in one release &#40;one release needs 2-3 weeks&#41;:
+Normally in my private projects I implement, fix following issues in one release &#40;so one release needs 2-3 weeks&#41;:
 * 1 new feature
-* and /or 1 enhancement.
+* and / or 1 enhancement.
 * 3 - 4 bug fixes.
 * 5 - 7 refactorings.